mahfuj14/MovieStore/README.md

 In this app, I implemented a registration screen, home screen for movie, search on the basis of title, cast, category of movie.
-User details, favourite movie list and adding and deleting from movie list is also implemented.
+User details, favourite movie list and adding and deleting from movie list is also implemented.</br>

 #youtube video link:</br>
 <iframe src="https://www.youtube.com/embed/a0Vjh1ELX3g?si=Rw-YsORdzx53rmfP"></br>
 #Register Screen</br>